AlamHasabie/transport-game-backend/README.md

     "question" : "What is the answer of the universe ?"
 )}
 ```
-If player holds a question card, then the socket will send an information that the player holds it already.\n
+If player holds a question card, then the socket will send an information that the player holds it already.<br/>
 **Server**
 ```js
 io.to(socketId).emit("holds question already");